 - Height similar to the stall platform

 - Provides a safe and comfortable surface for the foot during the rising stride

-- Provides a comfortable space for legs when extended while
+- Provides a comfortable space for legs when extended while resting

 - Provides excellent traction (not slippery)